zenglg/unvme/README.md

 purpose of benchmarking different polling models in comparison to the kernel space NVMe driver interupt driven model.

-The UNVMe driver depends on features provided by the vfio module in the Linux kernel (introduced since 3.6).
+The UNVMe driver depends on features provided by the VFIO module in the Linux kernel (introduced since 3.6).

 From the application perspective, UNVMe provides a single library (libunvme.a)